SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 - After that, select your landing page from the list of the site's URLs and type in keywords that you're optimizing the page for.

-- In a couple of secs, you'll see an overall optimization score and another bunch of stats that show how well your page is optimized in comparison with your top competitors.
+- In a couple of secs, you'll see an overall optimization score and another bunch of stats such as if it passed the mobile-friendly test—that shows how well your page is optimized in comparison with your top competitors.

-1. Work on your title and meta description
+1. Work on your title, title tag and meta description

 With no exaggeration, a title tag is the central element of your landing page.
 However, if it's not there, a search engine will fill the snippet for you, which may not be relevant enough and cause lower click-through rates, and who wants that?
 Besides, it needs to be attractive for your potential customers so that they were willing to click it.